“Employees come to tell me why they press red” (Zerorez part 2)

-They wanted to improve their workplace by having employees pressing red or green at the exit door, answering How Was Your Day?
+They wanted to improve their workplace by having employees pressing red or green at the exit door as they finished their shifts, answering How Was Your Day?

 Checking the results the first day:

 “I didn’t know what the number would be.
 People had their ideas and so did I of course.
-I didn’t think we we’re going to get a top-notch score, but when I saw that we had almost the same number of people pressing green as red … that hit me hard” Scott pauses.
-“Really hard.”
+I didn’t think we were going to get a top-notch score, but when I saw that we had almost the same number of people pressing green as red … that hit me hard” Scott pauses.

 “We need to show we’re doing something with the results”

 “We’re still learning what makes our people press green or red.
 The owners talked about our Celpax yesterday in the all-staff meeting and about why we want it.”

 “We recently rolled out our new vision, values, and new employee benefits.
 We want to be clear about the things we are doing thanks to what we have seen on our Celpax.

 I think there might be some skepticism here too as I heard ‘I don’t think my feedback is going to go anywhere based on what happened in the past.’
 People should never have the feeling that we’re not going to do anything with the results; we need them to keep pressing as part of the employee engagement best practices.